The Zarankiewicz problem on tripartite graphs: Extremal examples

 \section{Extremal examples}

-In this section we describe an infinite family of extremal examples which show that \cref{thm:main} is best possible, up to the value of the constant $K$, assuming widely-believed conjectures on bipartite Tur\'{a}n numbers.
+In this section we describe an infinite family of extremal examples which show that \cref{thm:main} is best possible, up to the value of the constant $K$, assuming the widely-believed conjecture that the Zarankiewicz numbers satisfy $z(n; t) = \Omega(n^{2 - 1/t})$.